 Yes.
 Vibratory tumblers can improve the surfaces of rocks, just as they do to metal parts.

-The vibratory tumblers are widely used for tumbling rocks more than the rotary tumblers – they are way faster and do a better job.
+The vibratory tumblers are widely used for tumble polishing rocks more than the rotary tumblers – they are way faster and do a better job.

-Rock tumbling takes more time to complete compared to metal parts tumbling.
+Vibratory rock tumblers take more time to complete the tumbling process when compared to metal parts tumbling.